 While you can set up a good movie night with our list of the best movies on Amazon Prime Video, its originals don't really get the love or hype that you see on the best Netflix movies or best Hulu movies.

 For example, The Tomorrow War seemed neat, but it didn't really hit the way Netflix's Red Notice did — which might be a matter of the lopsided star-war of the posters, with Chris Pratt (already in his over-saturation phase) up against Ryan Reynolds, Dwayne Johnson and Gal Gadot.
 Michael B. Jordan's starring role in Tom Clancy's Without Remorse got a lot of hype, but that came and went as well.
 The Suspiria remake — which I didn't even know was an Amazon Original — is good, but also proved a bit divisive.
+For future flicks, note that the next best Prime Video movies may be in theaters first.

 2020 and 2021 saw Amazon earn some wins off of Coming 2 America and Borat 2, but those feel like they arrived ages ago.
 Amazon's acquisition of MGM, though, does suggest that the James Bond movies could be coming to Prime Video.